eclipse-sumo/sumo/docs/web/docs/Simulation/Output/Traffic_Lights.md

 </tlsStates>
 ```

-The state is saved in each simulation second.
+The state is saved in each simulation step.
 The state itself is coded
 as a list of the characters 'G', 'Y', and 'R', standing for "green",
 "yellow", and "red", respectively, see [Simulation/Traffic
 Lights](../../Simulation/Traffic_Lights.md).
 Each character describes